Bob Saget, TV dad and comedian, found dead in Florida hotel room | Entertainment

 Bob Saget, TV dad and comedian, found dead in Florida hotel room

-Bob Saget, an actor and comedian best known as the jovial dad on the television sitcom "Full House," was found dead in a hotel room in Orlando, Florida, the Orange County Sheriff's Office said on Twitter on Sunday.
+Bob Saget, an actor and comedian best known as the jovial dad on the television sitcom "Full House," was found dead in a hotel room in Orlando, Florida, at age 65, authorities said on Sunday.
+The cause of Saget's death was unclear.
+Emergency responders found the actor unresponsive on Sunday afternoon in a room at the Ritz-Carlton in Orlando and pronounced him dead at the scene, the Orange County Sheriff's Office said.

-Detectives found no signs of foul play or drug use, the department added.
-Saget, 65, had performed in a comedy show in Florida on Saturday night and tweeted his appreciation to the audience.
+Detectives found no signs of foul play or drug use, the department said.
+Saget, 65, had just started a comedy tour and performed near Jacksonville, Florida, on Saturday night.
+In his last Instagram post, he reflected on the "really nice audience" and "lots of positivity."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)